 Step 1.
 Connect HubSpot and Trello to Unito

-Navigate to the Unito App and select +Create Flow.
+- Navigate to the Unito App or launch the Board Sync Power-Up for Trello and select +Create Flow.

 Step 3.
-Set up conditions to automate creation of Trello cards and HubSpot deals, tickets, or tasks
+Set rules for how Unito creates new Trello cards and HubSpot deals, tickets, or tasks

 Now you can set up rules to determine which trigger events will send data between HubSpot and Trello.
 Select Add a new trigger to begin setting your rules.
 There can be some variability here depending on your particular setup in each tool.

 Add a few triggers to specify which deals will create matching Trello cards.
-See below for an example:
+You could sync based on stage, assignee, status, etc.

 Step 4.
-Set field mappings to sync details between Trello cards and HubSpot deals, tasks, or tickets
+Pair your fields between Trello cards and HubSpot deals, tasks, or tickets

 Select + Add mapping, then Select a field in both HubSpot and Trello to pair two fields together.
 Select the gear icon to modify the values of applicable fields.

 Here’s an example: